If you have extensive records

 It may be in your best interest to only enter account balances into Wave.
 Your account balances include your assets, liabilities, sales tax amounts, income, expenses, and any equity accounts.
 You then keep your old spreadsheet for your detailed records.

-If this is the case, go to Switching to Wave from Quickbooks.
+If this is the case, take a look at Switching to Wave from Quickbooks.
 Even though you don't have Quickbooks, your spreadsheet reports will be very similar.

 If you only have transactions